GerritCodeReview/plugins_commit-message-length-validator/src/main/resources/Documentation/config.md

 :	If set to `true`, reject commits whose subject or line
 	length exceeds the maximum allowed length.
 If not specified, defaults to `false`.

+commitmessage.rejectNoMsgBody
+:	If set to `true`, reject commits that do not contain a commit
+    message body or description.
+If not specified, defaults to `false`.